SIGNING AND RATIFICATION OF THE GLOBAL STANDARD 6

 Mike Christopher, Otoy/SkillsUSA, USA

-Qingmeng Cheng, Informatization Teaching Guidance Committee in Vocational Colleges of the Ministry of Education, China
+Qingmeng Cheng, Ministry of Education, China

 Renee Hobbs, University of Rhode Island, USA